leoncross/wikipedia_people_summary/README.md

 went to wiki document pages to review suggested style format

 spent way too long expecting there to be an easier way.
-Once i realised there isnt (or one that i found, I resorted to finding a more 'bruit force' attempt of this challenge)
+Once i realised there isn't (or one that i found, I resorted to finding a more 'bruit force' attempt of this challenge)

-spouse - refered to as '{{marriage|[[' even in civil partnerships
+spouse - referred to as '{{marriage|[[' even in civil partnerships

+used ruby because of the string manipulation